 Higher return = higher risk?
-Invest where it’s not true
+Invest where it is not true

 The practice shows that the markets are always inefficient.
-It means that there’s always some bargain deals available, as well as some ridiculously overpriced deals.
-Indeed, the prices may embed the expectations of the future growth and risks, but they only reflect the expectations of growth and risk, and not the reality.
-A good example is the rise and fall of WeWork – once a unicorn, now junk company.
+It means that there are always bargain deals available, as well as ridiculously overpriced deals.
+Indeed, the prices may embed the expectations of future growth and risks, but they only reflect the expectations of growth and risk, and not the reality.
+A good example is the rise and fall of WeWork – once a unicorn, now a junk company.
 The company is still the same, but the investors took off the pink glasses.

 Inefficiency in pricing

-Warren Buffet and his teacher Ben Graham use the concept of Mr.Market to explain the pricing inefficiency in an anecdotal way: “Mr. Market’s mood changes like weather in the Atlantic; whenever he’s in a good mood, he buys most everything.
+Warren Buffet and his teacher Ben Graham use the concept of Mr.Market to explain the pricing inefficiency anecdotally: “Mr. Market’s mood changes like the weather in the Atlantic; whenever he is in a good mood, he buys most everything.
 You shall sell assets to him.
-If he’s in a bad mood, he sells worthy assets for a bargain price.
+If he is in a bad mood, he sells worthy assets for a bargain price.
 You should buy from him”.
 George Soros, one of the most successful fund managers, starts from even a higher vantage point: the markets are always wrong, in his opinion.

 Inefficiency in the access to capital

-Second type of inefficiency is the uneven access to capital.
-For some companies, like for the large real estate companies, access for capital is farily easy: they have a lot of collateral and can accommodate vast amounts of capital, so they are interesting for the large funds even if they can derive only a mere 2% – 3% returns.
-For the other companies (example), raising capital is difficult: either a business is too small to interest a large investor, or they don’t have enough collateral to provide to raise debt from banks (e.g. they don’t own real estate).
-This is why some companies are pushed to offer way above-the-market dividends in order to raise capital, and that is why high return is not always equal to high risk.
+The second type of inefficiency is uneven access to capital.
+For some companies, like for the large real estate companies, access to capital is fairly easy: they have a lot of collateral and can accommodate vast amounts of capital, so they are interesting for the large funds even if they can derive only a mere 2% – 3% returns.
+For other companies (example), raising capital is difficult: either a business is too small to attract the interest of large investors, or they do not have enough collateral to raise debt from banks (e.g. they do not own real estate).
+This is why some companies are pushed to offer way above-the-market dividends to raise capital, and that is why a high return is not always equal to high risk.

 When constructing your bulletproof portfolio, make sure you:

-- look for the bargain deals that provide you with the necessary margin of safety – i.e. c/ompanies that are unduly overlooked by the market, or companies that are too small (or in other way not a fit) to raise the capital from large funds.
+- look for the bargain deals that provide you with the necessary margin of safety – i.e. companies that are unduly overlooked by the market, or companies that are too small (or in another way not a fit) to raise the capital from large funds.

 - diversify your portfolio with uncorrelated assets, as it can enhance return whilst significantly reducing the downside risk.